anakamuro/project-2-client/README.md

 ---
 # ** Description **

 This project needs to be done using both front end and back end.
 One needs to make a schema, routes and express.js using mongoose o back end.
+In the front end side, I used HTML, CSS, Javascript as usual, especially a lot of dom manipulation.

 # ** Technologies I used **